Azure/typespec-azure/docs/emitters/typespec-autorest/reference/emitter.md

 **Type:** `"none" | "final-state-only" | "all"`

-Determine whether and hot to emit x-ms-long-running-operation-options for lro resolution
+Determine whether and how to emit x-ms-long-running-operation-options for lro resolution